rklymentiev/py-for-neuro/slides/chapter3_03_pandas_joins.md

 | Right Join | Returns all records from the right table, <br> and the matched records from the left table | <img src="https://www.w3schools.com/sql/img_rightjoin.gif" width="100"> |
 | Full Join | Returns all records when there is a match <br> in either left or right table | <img src="https://www.w3schools.com/sql/img_fulljoin.gif" width="100"> |

 Notes: Imagine now that you have not just one data in a table format.
-You can join all the tables together together to analyze everything at once.
+You can join all the tables together to analyze everything at once.

 There are three main ways of doing this:

 1. Inner Join
-2. Left Join or Right Join (*depending which table you call "left" and "right"*)
+2. Left Join or Right Join (*depending on which table you call "left" and "right"*)
 3. Full Join

 Note that it's important that you have a shared column to join the data.